EvaJF/AdvisIL/README.md

 ### Scaling experiments

-NB : here we use LUCIR for scaling experiments.
+We have run scaling experiments to propose our scaling heuristic in the case of a class-incremental learning task.
+In the following scripts, we use LUCIR algorithm for scaling experiments.
 Similar guidelines apply for other methods.
+See below for more details on each incremental learning algorithm.

 1. Define settings --> output yaml files